PlexTrac/plextrac-manager-util/README.md

         configure                            does initial configuration required for PlexTrac application info                                 display information about the current PlexTrac Instance

-### For a fresh install of a new PlexTrac instance:
+## For a fresh install of a new PlexTrac instance:

     DOCKER_HUB_KEY=${DOCKER_HUB_KEY} plextrac configure
     plextrac update
     plextrac start

+### A quick note about the `DOCKER_HUB_KEY`
+It should look several groups of alphanumeric characters separated by hyphens.
+It should _not_ be base64-encoded.
+Example: `abcd123-11a1-22bb-c3c3-defg567890`

 ## Testing inside a Vagrant box